parob/graphql-api/docs/schemas.rst

 When resolving a query, a fields **metadata** can be accessed through the **context**.

-There are some **metadata** keys that are reserved for used by ObjectQL:
+There are some **metadata** keys that are reserved for used by GraphQL-API:

 - ``RESOLVE_TO_MUTABLE``
 - ``RESOLVE_TO_SELF``